 About the author

 Thomas A. Cahill meticulously researched the likelihood of events described in the book.
-He is a professor of physics at the University of California, Davis.
+He was a professor of physics at the University of California, Davis.
 His early work at UCLA, in France, and in Davis, California, was in nuclear physics and astrophysics, but he soon began applying physical techniques to applied problems, especially air pollution.
 His data in 1973 on the impacts of airborne lead was instrumental in the adoption of the catalytic converter in California in 1976.
 He proposed and supported the law to lower sulfur in gasoline in 1977.
 He was director of both the Institute of Ecology and the Crocker Nuclear Laboratory, where his pioneering work included nondestructive analysis of ancient documents.
 He spent the following 20 years designing, building and running the aerosol network to protect visibility at U.S. national parks and monuments — now the national IMPROVE program.